Cabbage Roll Soup is the perfect way to enjoy cabbage rolls without all of the work!

 Cabbage, beef, pork and rice are simmered in a flavorful tomato broth for the ultimate bowl of comfort food.

-Growing up with a Polish grandmother dishes like Easy Cabbage Rolls and Cabbage and Noodles were staples on her table!
+Growing up with a Polish grandmother, dishes like cabbage rolls, rouladen, and haluski (cabbage and noodles) were staples in our family!
 Good easy simple comfort food!

 How to Make Cabbage Roll Soup

-My grandmother always made cabbage rolls with a mixture of pork ground pork and ground beef which is what I use i this recipe.
-I sometimes make this cabbage roll soup with bacon as well, I love the smoky flavor it adds (and I just fry it with the rice).
-If you just have one or the other that will still work perfectly (I’ve also substituted ground turkey before with delicious results too).
+Meat – My grandmother always made cabbage rolls with a mixture of pork ground pork and ground beef, which is what I use in this recipe.
+You can use just one or the other or substitute ground turkey.

-Just brown your meat, throw everything in the pot and let it simmer (no need to precook your rice)!
-The result is a rich and hearty soup loaded with cabbage, meat & rice; perfect for a winter or fall evening!
-This soup comes out very thick, almost stew-like, if you prefer a more soupy consistency, you can add more broth.
+This makes a nice rich and hearty soup loaded with cabbage, meat & rice which is very thick, almost stew-like.
+If you’d prefer a more soupy consistency, you can add more broth.

 Cabbage Roll Soup Recipe